About the employment polygraph. Frequently asked questions and answers about polygraph testing for employment.

 It is suggested that a prospective employee should be given a written notice explaining their rights and the limitations imposed such as prohibited areas of questioning and restrictions on the use of the test results.

-What questions will I be asked during a polygraph?
+What polygraph testing questions will I be asked?

-Generally questions cover aspects such as driving and insurance history, credit background, drug and alcohol use, employment habits, falsification of information, any criminal activities and associations.
+Generally polygraph test questions cover aspects such as driving and insurance history, credit background, drug and alcohol use, employment habits, falsification of information, any criminal activities and associations.

 According to the Act and the American Polygraph Association the following areas should not be questioned during the polygraph - religious, racial, sexual and political beliefs and affiliations.

 There are strict limits on the disclosure of information obtained during the polygraph examination.
 The results of the test alone cannot be disclosed to anyone but the employer and test taker without their permission or, on the basis of a court order, to a court, government agent, arbitrator or mediator.

 A large number of employers use drug testing as part of the hiring process.
 Find out more at employment drug screening